sigmaSd/IRust/crates/irust/README.md

   const = "dark_green"
   ident = "white"
 ```

+## Prelude
+IRust automatically creates `irust_prelude` crate at `xdg_data_dir/irust/irust_prelude`, this crate is imported at startup, any changes to it (that are marked with `pub`) will be immediately reflected on the repl after saving.

 ## Scripts
 IRust supports scripting, all over the code base there are hooks that scripts can react to and usually answer back to IRust with a command.\